Friends for the Journey

 It’s not too much to say that the AOP group has become my “church.”
 It’s a safe and sacred place to be honest, transparent, authentic, and vulnerable.
 Each one of us deeply values the friendships among the group, so we invest the effort needed to keep the group healthy.
 For example, members rarely miss our monthly gatherings.
 This group has become an important element of my journey, and I’m deeply grateful to be a part of it.

 Building relationships that last—with family, friends, and groups of friends—is the most important thing you and I will ever do.
-However, it doesn’t happen accidentally.
+However, it doesn’t happen accidently.
 Instead, relationship building requires time, energy, patience, and intentionality.
 No matter how busy we are, if we want to live a good life, we must make relationships our top priority.
 Why?
 Because (in the words of the Harvard happiness study director noted above), “The only thing that really matters in life are your relationships with other people.”

 Lessons from a Sandcastle